-As mentioned, the most common delivery method for a phishing attempt is an email, but this kind of attack can be aimed at the unwary via text messages on a phone, on social media sites or, indeed, other avenues online.
+The most common delivery method for a phishing attempt is email.
+Still, this kind of attack can be aimed at the unwary via text messages on a phone, on social media sites, or other online avenues.

-The common theme is that whatever the chosen channel for delivery, the message will look like it’s coming from a legitimate entity, and if the attacker is really well-armed with some knowledge about you – such as the services you subscribe to – it may seem all the more believable because it appears to be from a company you use.
+The common theme is that whatever the chosen channel for delivery, the message will look like it’s coming from a legitimate entity.
+And if the attacker is well-armed with some knowledge about you – such as the services you subscribe to – it may seem all the more believable because it appears to be from a company you use.

 So how does phishing work exactly?

-Often the phishing scammer will make it seem like you must take immediate action, hoping that this may prompt you to act swiftly out of fear, rather than considering the content of the email at any length.
+Often the phishing scammer will make it seem like you must take immediate action, hoping that this may prompt you to act swiftly out of fear rather than considering the content of the email.

-So let’s take an example: you might receive a message about an unpaid bill, marked as urgent, and warning that your account is about to be cancelled if payment isn’t made immediately.
-The invoice will be attached, and if you open it, curious as to what you owe and why, the dummy file (it’s not a real invoice of course) will infect your PC with malware.
+So let’s take an example: you might receive a message about an unpaid bill marked as urgent with a warning that your account is about to be canceled if payment isn’t made immediately.
+The invoice will be attached, and if you open it, curious as to what you owe and why the dummy file (it’s not an actual invoice) will infect your PC with malware.

-A second example is an email which says something like: ‘Follow this link to log in and reset your password NOW, because your account has been compromised, and your payment details are at risk.’
+A second example is an email that says something like: ‘Follow this link to log in and reset your password NOW because your account has been compromised, and your payment details are at risk.’

-The irony being that if you do indeed click on that link, and fall for the phishing attempt, you’ll be presented with a false (probably quite convincing) login portal, and when you do enter your password and/or bank details, it’ll be stolen and your account really will be compromised.
+The irony is that if you do indeed click on that link and fall for the phishing attempt, you’ll be presented with a false (probably quite convincing) login portal.
+When you do enter your password and other personal details, they’ll be stolen, and your account really will be compromised.

 How bad is it if you get phished?

-Depending on exactly what the service or subscription which has been compromised is, the fraudster may be able to take any number of actions – if it’s an online shopping site, for example, they could be able to order goods from it under your account.
+Depending on what service or subscription has been compromised, the fraudster may be able to take any number of actions.
+If it’s an online shopping site, for example, they could be able to order goods from it under your account.

-A further danger is present for folks who engage in the poor security practice of using the same password for different accounts, because the attacker may try the pilfered password with other common services speculatively – using your email as the username – and be able to log into those as well.
+A further danger is present for folks who engage in the poor security practice of using the same password for different accounts.
+The attacker may try the pilfered password with other services – using your email as the username – and be able to log into those as well.